diyjac/AgileTrainer/README.md

 4. Update trainer with multiple models for re-enforment training?
    - Get a model that knows how to drive a track train a new model

+## Contributing

+All help is welcome!
+The AgileTrainer project is an ongoing and live project.
+If you'd like to add a new input device, open an issue and even submit it yourself.
+If you're new to open source, I'll help you get your first commit in, ping me.

+## License

+AgileTrainer is released under [MIT License](./LICENSE)

 ## NOTE:

 Accuracy in the training is not a good indicator if your model will do well on the track!
 Only performing well on the track is a true measure of the model's performance.